 Figure 9.
-AL101 blocks SORT1 and increases the levels of PGRN in the plasma and CSF in FTD-GRN mice following intraperitoneal injection, indicating that peripherally injected AL101 elicits the desired biological response in the brain ( indicates p<0.05 and indicates p<0.001 by T-test).
+AL101 blocks SORT1 and increases the levels of PGRN in the plasma and CSF in FTD-GRN mice following intraperitoneal injection, indicating that peripherally injected AL101 elicits the desired biological response in the brain.

 The FTD-GRN mice also exhibit behavioral changes such as an increase in submissiveness and social aversion.
-This can be assessed in a social aversion test in which mice are introduced at opposite ends of a tube.
+This can be assessed in a simple social aversion test in which mice are introduced at opposite ends of a tube.
 Normal mice will approach each other in the tube until one of them retreats on average 50% of the time.
 When an FTD-GRN mouse is placed into the tube together with a normal mouse, it is about three times more likely to retreat first.

 We tested our hypothesis that increasing levels of PGRN, through inhibition of SORT1, would slow disease progression and lead to a beneficial therapeutic effect in the FTD-GRN mouse model.
-In this experiment, administration of the FTD-GRN mice with AL101 for four weeks increased PGRN levels in the brains of FTD-GRN mice and significantly reduced the social deficit symptoms of FTD and restored healthy behavior in this social aversion test.
+Administration of the FTD-GRN mice with AL101 for four weeks reduced the social deficit symptoms of FTD and restored healthy behavior in this social aversion test.
 Moreover, no adverse effects were observed in either FTD-GRN mouse model or normal mice after the treatment with AL101.